 Once the course is listed in Braveweb, students may require an override to get into the course.
-If that is the case, provide the course and section number information and Banner ID information for the student to Ms. Ford in the Department office.
+If that is the case, provide the course and section number information and Banner ID information for the student to the Department office.

 The Graduate School specifies that the student must submit to the Dean of the School of Graduate Studies a final copy of the thesis with corrections made “at least two weeks before the end of the semester in which the student expects to complete degree requirements.”
 Specifically when is the end of the semester?

 The end of the semester refers to the last day of classes; schedule defenses accordingly.

 Nota bene: Thesis binding costs $20 per copy, and students are required to submit only one final copy of the thesis with a binding offset on special paper for binding purposes.
 All copies (including extra copies) presented for binding should be printed on special paper with original signature pages.
 The graduate student must look closely over the requirements on the Graduate School webpage before printing on expensive paper.

 Students are also requested to provide a copy of the thesis to the Graduate Director for our program archive, though those do not need to be printed on the special paper.

 Any further questions about the Thesis advising process may be directed to the Program Director.
 You can also find the directions for students here (Graduate Program in English) and here (The Graduate School).
 Note in particular the collection of forms at the Graduate School's site.